 Why Do People Become Suicidal?

-Please know that feeling suicidal can result from a variety of risk factors and personal conditions that combine to make a person feel hopeless and believe that it is impossible to change the situation.
+Feeling suicidal can result from a variety of risk factors and personal conditions that combine to make a person feel hopeless and believe that it is impossible to change the situation.
 Help is available.
-Most suicide attempters do not complete suicide and are grateful that they did not die.
+Most people who attempt suicide but do not complete suicide are grateful that they did not die.

 Major risk factors for suicidal behaviors include, but are not limited to:

-Usually, suicide is the result of a combination of these factors.
+Usually suicide is the result of a combination of these factors.
 Help is available, and you do not have to suffer emotional or psychological pain alone.
-Many people feel so despondent and hopeless that they believe only suicide will end the pain.
-Yes, suicide is a permanent solution to what often are temporary problems.
+Many people feel so despondent and hopeless that they believe the only thing that will end the pain is suicide.
+Yes, suicide is a permanent solution to what are often temporary problems.
 Please ask for help now.